 - Explain how the organization is in compliance with this required element.
 Describe the impact, if any, of the current status of the program, if the organization/institution is out of compliance with their oversight agency.
-(Note: Applications for Candidacy will not be accepted if an accrediting or licensing body has taken action to place on probation, deny, suspend, revoke, withdraw or terminate the institution's accreditation.) - [Candidacy programs only] If the program is not yet approved within the state and/or institution, the program must describe where the program is in the process in gaining approvals and the status of the approval process within the institution and the state. - [Consortium only] State the two or more independent institutions working together under a formal written agreement to sponsor a single program.
+(Note: Applications for Candidacy will not be accepted if an accrediting or licensing body has taken action to place on probation, deny, suspend, revoke, withdraw or terminate the institution's accreditation.) - [Candidacy programs only] If the program is not yet approved within the state and/or institution, the program must describe where the program is in the process of gaining approvals, including timeline and the status of the approval process within the institution and the state.
+Note: all state and institutional approvals are required for the ACEND Board to grant candidacy accreditation. - [Consortium only] State the two or more independent institutions working together under a formal written agreement to sponsor a single program.